-- construct new crystal geometries using in-browser crystallographic design tools
+- construct new crystal geometries using our browser-based crystallographic design tools

 - upload structure in POSCAR/CIF format(s)

-- import structure from a third-party database (materialsproject.org is supported at current)
+- import structure from a third-party database (eg. materialsproject.org)

-Combinatorial sets make it possible to create a large number of material geometries at once.
+Combinatorial sets make it possible to rapidly create a large number of material geometries.

-Next step after setting up material geometry is to simulate it and extract characteristic properties.
-In order to do so, users have to construct a simulation workflow and set up compute parameters.
+Next step after creating/choosing a material is to simulate it to extract characteristic properties.
+In order to do so, one needs to construct a simulation workflow.

-Workflows define the algorithm used during the simulation.
-Each characteristic property has a workflow associated with itself.
-Workflows are dependent on the simulation engine and model.
-Density Functional Theory as implemented in Quantum ESPRESSO and VASP is supported at current.
+Workflows define the algorithm used during simulation.
+Each workflow has one or more characteristic properties associated with it.
+Workflows are dependent on simulation engine and model.
+For example, Density Functional Theory as implemented in Quantum ESPRESSO and VASP is supported at current.

 More information about specific workflows, including tutorials and input date:

 - electronic band gap

 - formation energy

 - structural relaxation